csci7135-f25/project-cash/talk/cash/slides.md

 ---

-# What does it mean to accumulate semantics?
+# What Is Accumulation of Semantics?

-- parametric functions allow for the decoupling of return value
+- Parametric functions allow for the decoupling of return value
-    + but how can you parameterize the direction of evaluation?
+    + But how can you parameterize the direction of evaluation?
-    + this goes lower than type level constructs
+    + This goes lower than type level constructs

 ````md magic-move
 ```elixir